Quick Soloing Guide: Tomb of Sargeras

 - Your goal is to keep 2 Infernal Spikes up between each Infernal Burning.
 This allows you to use one for Shattering Star and one for the next Infernal Burning.
 You’ll get a brief warning for the emergence of each spike (signified by a small “earthquake” effect), so move the hell away from them to prevent Goroth from instantly crushing them.
 This fight is a real test of your survivability and positioning skills as a soloer!

-- Normal: you know how most fights with location phasing mechanics will reset when soloing?
+You know how most fights with location phasing mechanics will reset when soloing?
 This one doesn’t.
 The main mechanic in this fight is simple: you have a resource, called Torment, that builds when you get hit by most attacks.
 At 100 Torment, you’re afflicted with Unbearable Torment, making it very hard to do any damage and greatly increasing the chance that you’ll die very soon.
 Luckily, you have an extra action button that casts Confess, sending you down into a prison cell containing a nasty… thing.
 Hitting it releases orange orbs that decrease your Torment; once your Torment is gone, the Confess button will send you topside and you can continue the main fight.
 It sounds messy, but the overall strategy is simple:

 - DPS the two main bosses until you hit 100 Torment (your screen will turn red so you can’t miss the effect),